 Governance of sustainability

 Allstate has strong corporate governance guided by three primary principles: dialogue, transparency and responsiveness.
 The Board has enhanced governance policies over time to align with best practices and serve the interests of stockholders.
 Allstate’s stockholder engagement program is integral to the Board’s oversight and decision-making process and informs important practices and policies in our strategy, compensation and ESG programs.
 As a result, the Board reviewed Allstate’s ESG investing strategy, including $7.5 billion in responsible investments as of year-end 2022, and expansion of carbon transition investment capabilities.
 In 2022, Allstate engaged with stockholders holding approximately 36% of outstanding shares.
 For in-depth information about governance practices, please see our 2022 Proxy Statement.

 Our Board of Directors and CEO are responsible for the overall performance of Allstate, including sustainability.
 Sustainability is managed across the business by the following groups: Enterprise Risk and Return Council, Responsible Investing Committee, The ESG Steering Committee (formerly the Sustainability Council), the Inclusive Diversity and Equity team, and the Sustainability team.

-The Responsible Investing Committee monitors ESG investing trends, understands ESG investing best practices, supports the work of the ESG Steering Committee and periodically reports on its activities to other authorities within Allstate, among other responsibilities.
-In conjunction with the Investments Risk Committee, the Responsible Investing Committee monitors our investment portfolio for potential short- and long-term exposures to climate change.
+The Responsible Investing Committee monitors ESG investing trends, evaluates ESG investing best practices, supports the work of the ESG Steering Committee and periodically reports about its activities to other senior leaders within Allstate.
+In conjunction with Allstate’s Investments Risk Committee, the Responsible Investing Committee also monitors our investment portfolio for potential short- and long-term exposures to climate change.
 Read more in the Responsible investing section of the report.